 Call WinGate Wilderness Therapy now and find out just what kind of dramatic and positive changes struggling teens are capable of.
 Our consultants are available to answer any questions.
 Call (800) 560-1599 today!

 Nevada Boarding Schools for Boys

-Treating extreme substance abuse problems of troubled teen boys, often comes down to taking drastic action.
+Treating extreme substance abuse problems of troubled teen boys often comes down to taking drastic action.
 However, while parents of struggling teens may find themselves searching for Nevada boarding schools for boys, these schools aren’t necessarily the solution.
 In fact, they rarely are; because, although they may provide structure and education, they fail to treat the underlying problems that have caused teen boys to exhibit negative behaviors in the first place.
 When parents need to find help for their struggling teens, it’s wilderness programs like that of WinGate Wilderness Therapy, that garner the most successful and enduring results.

-As an affiliated member of National Association of Therapeutic Schools and Programs, WinGate is a truly therapeutic environment which focuses on healing and creating permanent change of the “heart,” rather than the temporary changes result from a short-term change of scenery or daily structure.
-We take our students and assess them on an individual level, providing them with the type of therapy, interaction and activities that will build the foundation for optimal success.
+As an affiliated member of National Association of Therapeutic Schools and Programs, WinGate is a truly therapeutic environment which focuses on healing and creating permanent change of the “heart,” rather than the temporary changes results from a short-term change of scenery or daily structure.
+We take our students and assess them on an individual level, providing them with the type of therapy, interaction, and activities that will build the foundation for optimal success.